GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 > **Warning**
 > The mode you select is permanent for the project and cannot be changed, so choose wisely.

+> **Note**
+> The Compute Engine default service account has been assigned the right roles to access Firestore.
+If you choose any other service account for your Cloud Run app, you'll have to make sure that it has the right permissions.

 ### Success Criteria

 - The tests in `firestore.test.js` are all passing